ddozzi/lane_detection_training_data/README.md

 ```
 {
-  'img': [image in saved as a numpy array],
+  'img': [image of a lane saved as a numpy array],
   'right_lane': [6 coordinates that make up the right lane],
   'left_lane': [6 coordinates that make up the left lane]
 }